Kernel-U-Net: Multivariate Time Series Forecasting using Custom Kernels: Method

-The LSTM Kernel used in our experiment contains an LSTM cell and a linear layer that takes all hidden states of a sequence as input and gives a vector as output.
-The experimental result is shown in the section 4
+The LSTM kernel contains a classic LSTM cell\cite{long_short_shmiduber} and a linear layer for skip connection.
+The hidden states of all time steps are combined with a linear layer in the next (Figure~\ref{fig:lienar_kernels}).